An atlas of photonic and plasmonic materials for cathodoluminescence microscopy: 1 Introduction

-In this article, we present a comprehensive study of optical response from a wide range of materials under low-energy electron beam excitation (1--30\,keV), building up an atlas of CL spectra of materials for photonic and plasmonic systems.
+In this article, we present a comprehensive study of the optical response from a wide range of materials under low-energy electron beam excitation (1--30\,keV) in a scanning electron microscope (SEM), building up an atlas of CL spectra of materials for photonic and plasmonic systems.
 The materials studied include plasmonic and non-plasmonic metals, dielectrics, and semiconductors used in optics and photonics, as well as novel two-dimensional (2D) materials, topological insulators, and polymeric and resist materials used in the fabrication of nanostructured devices.
 Our aim is to probe the CL emission mechanisms (coherent/incoherent) and to characterize the emitted spectra and CL intensity from each material.
-We also conduct numerical simulations of electron penetration depth and energy absorption using Monte Carlo methods via the CASINO modeling tool~\cite{Drouin2007}.
+We also perform numerical simulations of electron penetration depth and energy absorption using Monte Carlo methods via the CASINO modeling tool~\cite{Drouin2007}.
 These simulations provide detailed insights into the interaction of low-energy electrons with the investigated materials.
-Our work, which combines experimental CL analysis with Monte Carlo simulations of electron trajectories, provides a robust dataset for understanding how material properties and electron interactions influence CL behavior.
-Furthermore, this atlas serves as a foundational reference for interpreting CL data in various experimental contexts, reducing the likelihood of misinterpretation arising from surface or environmental effects.
-By systematically documenting the CL characteristics of key materials, this work supports the development of next-generation photonic and plasmonic technologies, guiding both experimental design and theoretical modeling efforts.
+Our work combines experimental CL analysis with Monte Carlo simulations, offering a robust dataset to understand the impact of material properties and electron interactions on CL behavior.
+Furthermore, this atlas serves as a reference for interpreting CL data in various experimental contexts, reducing the likelihood of misinterpretation of emission origins, material properties, or electron-matter interactions.
+By systematically documenting the CL characteristics of key materials, this work facilitates the development of next-generation photonic and plasmonic technologies, guiding both experimental design and theoretical modeling efforts.